Hi there!

 While I am naturally oriented towards growth, and while I am devoted to helping people expand their lives in a wide variety of ways, I am also a witness to what it looks and feels like when a life diminishes – slowly, painfully, and incurably.

-My witty, powerhouse of a sister was five years younger than me.
+My witty powerhouse of a sister was five years younger than me.
 We were very different people, yet we were equally gifted in terms of intelligence, talent, industriousness, and kindness.
 She, however, was very ill as a child and her health, as an adult, declined steadily and substantially throughout her life.
-For seven of those years, she lived with me, and I continued to be her caregiver and companion until her death in June of 2022.
+For seven of those years, she lived with me, and I continued to be her caregiver and companion until her death.
 To say these circumstances were heartbreaking would be an understatement… but, oh, I learned a great deal.

 I have learned that nothing of significance is ever achieved alone.